-How is amniotic band syndrome diagnosed?
+How is Amniotic Band Sequence diagnosed?

 A routine prenatal ultrasound, as early as 12 weeks of gestation, can show the primary effects of the band on the affected extremity.
 We can then use Doppler blood flow studies to measure how severely the blood flow is restricted.
 The side effects can range from mild to severe, from swollen limbs to absent limbs or digits.

-During this surgery, the surgeon inserts a pencil-tip-sized telescope in the mother’s uterus and uses a laser to cut the amniotic band.
+During this surgery, the surgeon inserts a pencil-tip-sized scope in the mother’s uterus and uses a laser to cut the amniotic band.
 This procedure immediately reduces the pressure on the affected extremity and allows it to develop normally, without any further damage.